How can I get more water damage restoration jobs?

 Dear Doing Great,

-There is no question the water damage market and especially the residential sector has gotten more competitive in recent years.
+The water damage market (and especially the residential sector) has gotten MUCH more competitive in recent years.
 Why?
 Very simple.
-In most areas of the country the entry level is low and the potential profits are big!
-And certainly you can get your share of water losses IF you have “the fire in the belly”.
+The cost of entry (equipment) is low and the potential profits are HUGE!

-Many of our members do give “referral rewards” to plumbers.
-However, if you go this route remember that no matter how much you “give back” to the plumber, he or she is most concerned that their referral not come back to haunt them with a ticked-off customer.
-So I would recommend you go back and review the section in your Strategies for Success workbook on the Emotional Dynamics of dealing with a traumatized restoration customer.
+Yes, some of our SFS graduates use “referral rewards” to plumbers for more water damage restoration jobs.
+However, if you go this route remember that no matter how much you “give back” to the plumber, he or she is most concerned that their referral not come back to haunt them with a ticked-off customer!
+So go back and review the section in your Strategies for Success workbook on the Emotional Dynamics of dealing with a traumatized restoration customer.
 You can also download my Special Report “12 Secrets to a Smoother Restoration Business”.

-What else can you do?
-One thing would be to widen your referral network to other sources- property managers, real estate agents, contractors in general, janitorial services, etc. Of course, the very best “referral network” is still the local insurance agent!
-How to “get in with them”?
+What else can you do to get more water damage restoration jobs?
+QUIT DEPENDING ON PLUMBERS!
+Widen your referral network to other sources- property managers, real estate agents, contractors in general, janitorial services, etc. Of course, your very best ‘referral network’ is still the local insurance agent!
+How can you “get in with an agent”?
+(Or any of these other “referral categories”?)
 Shoe leather!
 Follow these (very simplified) steps:

-2. Hand the receptionist your card and ask to see the agent.
+3. Confidently take action.
+Hand the receptionist your card and ask to see the agent.
 If he/she isn’t in ask about their schedule and leave them a copy of that fancy brochure.
+(Write the receptionist’s name down on your route sheet.
+Include a physical description too.
+Do the same for any employee you meet.)

-5. After you leave write them a brief note thanking them for the conversation and include four or five business cards.
+6. Reach out to them right away.
+After you leave write the agent a brief note thanking them for the conversation and include four or five business cards.
 Mention that you’ll stop by next month.
+(If an agent requests that you not visit them politely agree and ask that they keep you as a back-up contractor.
+See NOTE below.
+Now replace them on your route with a new agent.)

-6. Do so and never stop.
-Move on to the next agent on your route.
+7. Either way, don’t stop.
+Simply move on to the next agent on your route.

-7. Make at least 20 new contacts a week.
+8. Make at least 20 contacts a week… every week.
+Don’t stop.
+(This is where most restoration contractors fail.)
 The work will come IF (here comes my favorite phrase) you “have the fire in your belly”!

 Let us know how things are going.